e-puck2/Create_Eclipse_e-puck2/Mac/ReadMe.txt

 6)	Choose the Eclipse_Mobots_Model.sparseimage you copied
 7)	Choose a distribution name, where it should be saved, set Encryption to none and set the image format to compressed.
-8)	You now have a dmg file that can be distribute
+8)	You now have a dmg file that can be distributed